Bad Rats: Reception

-Bad Rats received no reviews indexed by the review aggregator website Metacritic.
 In a 2015 retrospective, Nathan Grayson of Kotaku stated that the game remained the worst game available on Steam.
 In particular, he criticised the game's "shoddy" puzzles and "inconsistent" physics.
 This sentiment was echoed by Max Scoville and Brian Altano of IGN later that year.
 In 2018, Adam Heron of Hardcore Gaming 101 described Bad Rats as "possibly ... the worst physics-based puzzle game of all time".
 He criticised the "hideous, grungy urban art direction" and its low-quality textures, and described the improper physics as the game's "fatal flaw", especially due to the randomness applied to scenarios Heron believed should be static.
 He further faulted the game's user interface, which he considered unfriendly and unintuitive.
 Richard Cobbett and Wes Fenlon of PC Gamer included the cover art of Bad Rats in their list of the "worst PC game box art ever", calling it a "monstrosity".

 Legacy

 According to Grayson, Bad Rats was an oddity on Steam when it was released, as the platform's catalogue was still hand-curated by its owner, Valve, before the launch of the Steam Greenlight programme in 2012.
 Augusto Bülow stated that Bad Rats only became popular several years following its release, after negative reviews by popular YouTubers turned attention toward the game.
 Bad Rats became an internet meme and was frequently used as a gag gift by Steam users.
 Many users penned sarcastic positive reviews, resulting in an on-average positive review score for the game.
 In a 2016 interview, Bülow said that he was happy with this situation, saying that, because Bad Rats had been "planned to be funny", "If people are laughing while playing the game, that's fine.
 The game reached its objectives."
 In July 2018, based on leaked Steam player counts, Bad Rats was estimated to have 476,787 unique players on the platform.

 According to Bülow, a sequel to Bad Rats was planned from the outset, originally with the intent to include dogs alongside cats.
 A second Bad Rats game was teased through videos, starting in December 2014, and announced as Bad Rats Show in a trailer during E3 2016.
 It was released on 20 July 2016, the seventh anniversary of Bad Rats.
-An in-development mobile version of Bad Rats, designated the Pocket Edition, was shown off by Bülow in September 2017.
+Bülow presented an in-development mobile version of Bad Rats, designated the Pocket Edition, in September 2017.
+In December 2019, he announced Bad Rats 3.
+The game was intended to be released on 20 July 2023—the fourteenth anniversary of Bad Rats—but this target was missed.